steven-freed/Redis-MusicStore/README.md

 2. Run a Redis server
    Products are stored in Redis (shopping cart) as a 'Sorted Set' Sorted Set: Score is used to represent the quantity of a specific product.
-Member name is a string of attributes delimited by a colon. ex. <br />
+Member name is a string of attributes delimited by a colon.<br />
+   ex.
       member:   "productId:name:price" <br />
       score:    2 <br />